 Looking only at the initial price tag, a wooden structure may seem more appealing than steel frame construction.

 However, cheaper does not always mean better, especially in the construction industry.

 With construction materials, you truly do get what you pay for.

-Looking at the cost over time, it makes more sense financially to go with a commercial steel building.
+Looking at the cost over time, it makes more sense financially to go with an industrial steel building.

 The amount of time and money you will spend in repairs and efforts to keep a wood building (which is a material that naturally deteriorates over time) standing will far exceed the cost of building a pre-engineered steel structure.

 Every year in the near future, you would have to shell out money to replace rotting wood and warped elements throughout your wooden framework.